vlodya964n/BalanceTextIneractive/README.md

 ----
 ## Task Description
 * Make the program for interactive communication with AI model
+* A description of the results that are currently ready can be found in the Description folder.

 #### The Beginning
 * The program sets a task description for the model.